blisst/nextjs-urlsearchparam-methods/README.md

 # Comparing different ways of updating the URL with search params in NextJS

-Comparing different ways of (ideally) immediately updating the URL with search parameters and their accompanying different loading states.
+Comparing different ways of immediately updating the URL with search parameters, loading async data in the background, and displaying loading states.

 ## Methods Compared
 - Search params as query parameters, using NextJS Form component.
 [Vercel commerce method](https://github.com/vercel/next.js/issues/53543#issuecomment-2327883526)